pikachust8811/GCP_Document/Jupyter_Scala/Readme.md

 root@lab-jupyter-m:~#
 ```

-- We successfully install the Apache Toree on Jupyter!
+- We successfully installed the Apache Toree on Jupyter!
 Before starting Jupyter, for some reason ... our Internet can only connect 80/443 port ...
 Go to **VM instances** and choose the master machine.
 ![N|Solid](./screenshot/09.png)

 - EDIT